The Transport Finance Law Review: Spain

 i The transport finance industry

-In this context, market-standard clauses in loan transactions are being revisited, such as those on mandatory prepayments, undertakings, ratios, majorities and waivers, assignment, those that review the role of agency, intercreditor agreements, etc. Also of note is the increasing regulatory pressure (Basel III, etc.) and the concentration of the domestic financial sector (including the restructuring of the savings banks).
+In this context, market-standard clauses in loan transactions are being revisited, such as those on force majeure, mandatory prepayments and financial covenants.
+Also of note is the increasing regulatory pressure (Basel III, etc.) and the concentration of the domestic financial sector (including the restructuring of the savings banks).

-Spain's ship finance industry is largely driven by shipbuilding, a sector that has been considerably affected by the global credit crunch, resulting in fewer and more complex transactions.
+Spain's ship finance industry is largely driven by shipbuilding, a sector that was considerably affected by the global credit crunch, resulting in fewer and more complex transactions.
 We have seen Spanish banks financing (traditionally foreign) shipowners building in Spanish yards, and increasingly resorting to export credit tools.

-Spanish banks' traditional approach to ship finance is based on a combination of project and corporate finance.
+Fortunately, Spanish banks' traditional approach to ship finance has, for the time being, not varied during the covid-19 outbreak.
+It is still based on a combination of project and corporate finance.
 Lenders typically seek out a stable long-term charter to back the financing, but invariably scrutinise the shipowner's balance sheet.

 Another angle has been the granting of pre-delivery financing to Spanish yards to assist them in completing the construction of vessels, or in the issuance of refund guarantees.